Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 To control various I:O's, you can reproduce the schematic.
 The resistor value is 1 Kohms.

 The push button will allow you to reset the PICO without unpluging the cable.

-This schematic can be different if you wish use the robot framework functionality.
-It will be explained brefely at the end of documentation.

 Also, there is the following pinout of the PICO